Skip to content

 source ~/.venv/[name of your environment]/bin/activate

-3. Install the SDK Wheel Package
+3. Install the SDK Package

 Install it by executing the following command in your terminal: